doctorfree/MirrorImages/README.md

 created in the source repository they can be installed by executing the [./Install](Install) command.
 Packages can be removed with [./Uninstall](Uninstall).

-**Note:** The Artists, Models, TantraTutorial, and Photographers image archives include images of artistic nudity.
+**Note:** The Artists, Countries, Models, TantraTutorial, and Photographers image archives include images of artistic nudity.
 If you wish to avoid the display of artistic nudes, only install the ImagesPortrait or ImagesLandscape package.

 ### Package Sizes